-- a) To balance the interests of those seeking to extend their property whilst securing the interest of adjoining occupiers. - b) To simplify the approach to house extensions and create greater certainty for householders, their neighbours, builders and agents, thus avoiding potential confrontation and delay. - c) To provide a consistent approach to decision making which, in turn, gives a greater sense of 'fair play' in determining such applications.
+- a) To balance the interests of those seeking to extend their property whilst securing the interest of adjoining occupiers. - c) To provide a consistent approach to decision making which, in turn, gives a greater sense of 'fair play' in determining such applications.

-Generally, the $45^\circ$ guideline provides for an imaginary line drawn from the centre point of the nearest window or windows from the original face of the adjoining property, or properties, providing the principal source of light to a habitable room.
-The line is drawn at an angle of $45^\circ$ across the application premises and extensions should be designed so as not to breach that line.
-The $45^\circ$ guideline will be applied at both the front and rear of dwellings but not at the side.
+Generally, the 45° guideline provides for an imaginary line drawn from the centre point of the nearest window or windows from the original face of the adjoining property, or properties, providing the principal source of light to a habitable room.
+The line is drawn at an angle of 45° across the application premises and extensions should be designed so as not to breach that line.
+The 45° guideline will be applied at both the front and rear of dwellings but not at the side.
 Where an extension contravenes this line then it may be considered to have an unreasonable effect on the neighbouring property by reason of loss of daylight or sunlight and by creating an unneighbourly overbearing effect and therefore would be unlikely to receive planning permission.
-Individual site circumstances will, however continue to be taken into account and the application of the $45^\circ$ guideline will not necessarily be the overriding consideration.
+Individual site circumstances will, however continue to be taken into account and the application of the 45° guideline will not necessarily be the overriding consideration.